-Amendment to Ten Year Plan 2009-2019 Treasury Management Policy
+Draft Amendment to Ten Year Plan 2009-2019 Treasury Management Policy

 In February 2011 Council, subject to consultation with the community, agreed to participate as a "Principal Shareholding Local Authority" in the New Zealand Local Government Funding Agency Limited (LGFA).
 This participation requires some minor changes to the Liability Management Policy and the Investment Policy within Council's Treasury Management Policy.
-These changes necessitated Council preparing a separate statement of proposal for an amendment to its Ten Year Plan 2009 - 2019, as the Treasury Management Policy is contained in Volume 2 of that Plan.
+These changes have necessitated Council preparing a separate statement of proposal for an amendment to its Ten Year Plan 2009 - 2019, as the Treasury Management Policy is contained in Volume 2 of that Plan.
 The LGFA is being established in association with central government and a number of other councils.
 Being party to this new agency should help reduce Council's cost of borrowing on loans.
-Council was also required to go through a special audit process, the outcome of which was reported in the Draft Annual Plan.
+Council is also required to go through a special audit process, the outcome of which is reported within this document.
+For details on the proposed changes please refer to pages 285 to 331.